fbpx Skip to main content

 The British State Pension is claimable from any country.
 But, things can get complicated if you’re receiving both private and state benefits, need to convert that income into Canadian Dollars (CAD) or have a range of income streams.

-Here we will clarify how the pension system works in Canada and why your State Pension may be frozen, even if you’re 100% up to date with your National Insurance contributions.
+Here we will clarify how the pension system works in Canada and why your State Pension may be frozen, even if you’re 100% up to date with your National Insurance Contributions.

 UK State Pensions for Expats in Canada: The Background

-Expats that retire in most countries outside of the EEA (and some other locations with a bilateral agreement) are only entitled to the full current pension payments if they decide to move back to the UK.
+Expats that retire in most countries outside of the EEA (and some other locations with a bilateral agreement) are only entitled to the full current pension rate if they decide to move back to the UK.

 Claiming a UK State Pension in Canada